fluid-project/floeproject.org/README.md

 =====
 1. You will also need to add your news item (title and date) to the top of the news archive (in `./news/index.html`).
 2. Remember to update the floeproject.org `./index.html` page with a short summary of your news item.
---> The three most recent news items should remain in the list on the floeproject.org `./index.html` page.
+--> The three most recent news items should remain in the list of the floeproject.org `./index.html` page.
 When a new item is added, the oldest one on the list should be removed.